goodrobots/devFrame/docs/_docs/12-power-motors-esc.md

 Note -- Now is a good time to route your ESC's and Motors to respective arms.
 If you have a motor and prop system that uses left and right hand threads make sure you pay attention to prop rotation.
 {: .notice--primary}

-- Now we willl mount the motrs to the end of the arm tubes.
+- Now we willl mount the motors to the end of the arm tubes.

 ![Motor Mount Tools]({{ site.baseurl }}/assets/images/power-esc-motors/motor-mount-tools.jpeg){: width="60%" .align-center}